Fighting Game Resource.

-& evolution of fighting games, and also to keep up to date with what's HOT in the genre!
+& evolution of fighting games, as well as keep up to date with what's HOT in the genre!

 First and foremost, The

 Fighters Generation embraces the

-"artistic" side of fighting games.
-As a casual sketch artist, I've always been inspired by "interesting "character designs.
+ARTISTIC side of fighting games.
+As a casual pencil artist since I was a inspired by "interesting "character designs.

-If you're acquainted with the top fighting game franchises, you'd know that the storylines, artwork & visual designs of the characters can be deeply inspiring in a variety of ways.
-Let's face it, not everyone can appreciate what "good" art is these days.
-Contrary to what some may believe, fighting games easily qualify as "works of art"... not only because of the intricate and clever game designs themselves, but due to the countless 2D artworks, 3D renders & animations that were created from scratch by amazingly talented artists.
+If you're well-acquainted with the top fighting game franchises, there's no doubt you respect something about the artwork & visual designs of many storylines and movesets can be inspiring in a variety of ways.
+Let's face it, not everyone can appreciate what is these days.
+Contrary to what some may believe, many fighting games can easily be considered "works of art"... not only due to the intricate themselves (and some of their brilliant soundtracks), but due to the countless 2D artworks, 3D renders, that were created from scratch by amazingly talented, legendary artists.
 On that note, the true credit behind